 William is the strong, silent type, and a bit reclusive.
 The largest of the four serval boys, he projects a tough-guy attitude (often greeting visitors with a hiss).
 Deep down, however, he’s a big ol’ softie, and shows that side freely with his human friends.
 William is very attached to his brothers, all born at the Center in 2008, and spends much of his time snuggling in a hammock with one or more of them by his side.

 Obi, whose name means “heart” in the language of the Igbo tribe in Nigeria, has truly grown into his name.
-A sensitive soul who wears his heart on his sleeve, Obi not only clearly telegraphs his mood to humans but seems to be in tune with his three brothers (all born in 2008) and will typically gravitate toward whichever of boys needs Obi’s companionship the most that day.
+A sensitive soul who wears his heart on his sleeve, Obi not only clearly telegraphs his mood to humans but seems to be in tune with his three brothers (all born in 2008) and will typically gravitate toward whichever boy needs Obi’s companionship the most that day.
 Servals are typically solitary in the wild, so we are delighted that our four serval brothers have remained the best of friends as adults.

-A tall, strong serval, Sammy was born at the Center along with his 3 brothers in 2008.
+A tall, strong serval, Sammy was born at the Center along with his three brothers in 2008.
 To tell him apart from his siblings, look for the wide dark stripes on his legs and a tiny black dot in the vertical pink stripe on his nose.
 Sammy enjoys interacting with new visitors as well as old friends, and he often greets people with a loud “meh,” a typical serval sound.
 Sammy’s confident, outgoing personality earned him the honor of being trained as an ambassador animal.
 Sammy has made several visits to the North Carolina Museum of Natural Sciences to teach people about servals and the importance of conservation.